Criso99/tabtext-scribe-pro/README.md

 You will see a link (usually `http://localhost:8080`) to open TabText Pro in your browser.

 Open the link in your browser and you can use TabText PRO

+**If you liked TabText Pro or found it useful, please leave a ⭐️ to the project!
+Your support is important and helps us continue to improve and share new features.**

 ---